kayvour/kayvour.github.io/README.md

-# Kaivalya Vaidya — Personal Portfolio
+# Kaivalya Vaidya: Personal Portfolio

 This is the source code for my personal portfolio website, showcasing my projects, skills, and creative work.
 Built with a minimalist approach using vanilla web technologies.